mrofi/windmill-react-ui/README.md

 import React from 'react'
-import ReactDOM from 'react-dom' import App from './App' import { Windmill } from 'windmill-react-ui-kit'
+import ReactDOM from 'react-dom' import App from './App' import { Windmill } from '@roketid/windmill-react-ui'

 ReactDOM.render(
   <Windmill>